sinesy/GitBookLegacy/jira-integration.md

 In this way, Platform and Jira users will be connected with each other.

 As an alternative, you can **Import all users**: in this case, Platform will also create Platform users for the rows not having a linked Platform user: for each empty cell, a Platform user will be created and linked to the Jira user.
 New Platform users are always created with site id = 100 and with an expiration password set to today, in order to force the user to change the expiration date.

+### User authentication

+Once configure what reported above, a Platform user \(which is also a Jira user\) can use any of the functionalities related to Jira in the App Designer.
+The first time he does it, an input dialog is showed, prompting for the password:

+* in case Platform has been connected to a Cloud Jira installation, the password is the auth token, specific for each user, which can be accessed following the web page reported in foreground
+* in case of a Server \(local\) installation of Jira, the password is NOT the one used by the Jira user to access it, but it is the API password.
+Each user can generate it by accessing the first time Jira, go to User Profile and press Set Password to specify it.

 ### Project issues